abdalimran/abdalimran.github.io/_posts/2025-04-27-key-insights-shaping-the-future-of-ai-innovations.md

 Notably, Professor LeCun expressed his preference for the term `Advanced Machine Intelligence (AMI)` over `Artificial General Intelligence (AGI)`.

-He points out the misconception that LLMs could soon reach PhD-level capabilities, comparing it to a recurring mistake in AI history.
-For example, Newell and Simon’s belief in systematic search as the path to intelligence failed due to the overwhelming complexity of real-world problems.
-Similarly, today’s focus on pattern recognition falls short.
+He pointed out that the belief that LLMs could soon reach PhD-level capabilities is FALSE.
+He frames this as part of a recurring mistake in AI history spanning over 70 years: from Newell & Simon proposing systematic search as a path to general intelligence (which failed due to exponential complexity in real-world problems), to today's overreliance on pattern recognition.
 In his view, true intelligence involves non-trivial problem-solving in open-ended, unpredictable environments, which cannot be reduced to brute-force search or shallow pattern recognition.

 He emphasizes that achieving human-level AI demands **novel paradigms** beyond today’s LLMs, addressing gaps in world modeling, reasoning, and safety.